ni/nimi-python/docs/niscope/enums.rst

-        8 Tap Hanning filter is optimized for the lowest possible bandwidth for a 8 tap filter and maximizes the SNR.
+        This filter is optimized for the lowest possible bandwidth for a 8 tap filter and maximizes the SNR